giaplee/rag-gemini/README.md

 # RAG=Gemini-Sentence-Transformer-Qdrant
 This project is a demonstrate how to use a vector database and gemini as chatbot in RAG model
 * Please check the code in try it with notebook file named `rag_encoding.ipynb` at the same folder
-* The dataset file in dateset folder
+* The dataset file in dataset folder
 * Link tới <a href="https://github.com/giaplee/rag-gemini">`github`</a>
 * Link tới <a href="https://github.com/giaplee/rag-gemini/blob/master/rag_encoding.ipynb" >`Jupyter Notebook`</a>
 * Chạy trên Colab